topbox-rci/okta-oidc-js/packages/jwt-verifier/README.md

 [![npm version](https://img.shields.io/npm/v/@okta/jwt-verifier.svg?style=flat-square)](https://www.npmjs.com/package/@okta/jwt-verifier)
 [![build status](https://img.shields.io/travis/okta/okta-oidc-js/master.svg?style=flat-square)](https://travis-ci.org/okta/okta-oidc-js)

-This library verifies Okta access tokens (issued by [Okta Custom Authorization servers](https://developer.okta.com/docs/concepts/auth-servers/) by fetching the public keys from the JWKS endpoint of the authorization server.
+This library verifies Okta access tokens (issued by [Okta Custom Authorization servers](https://developer.okta.com/docs/concepts/auth-servers/) and ID tokens by fetching the public keys from the JWKS endpoint of the authorization server.
 If the access token is valid it will be converted to a JSON object and returned to your code.

-This library does not yet verify id tokens.
 You can learn about [access tokens](https://developer.okta.com/docs/reference/api/oidc/#access-token) and [id tokens](https://developer.okta.com/docs/reference/api/oidc/#id-token) in our [OIDC and OAuth 2.0 API Referece](https://developer.okta.com/docs/reference/api/oidc/).

 > Okta Custom Authorization Servers require the API Access Management license.
 If you are using Okta Org Authorization Servers (which don’t require API Access Management) you can manually validate against the /introspect endpoint ( https://developer.okta.com/docs/reference/api/oidc/#introspect ).